pavelsaman/pavelsaman.github.io/_posts/2019-09-30-how-to-ask-good-questions.md

 ### Why To Ask Good Questions?

 I'll dive right in and say a few words about why I think this is absolutely crucial to ask good questions.
 It turns out that people ask questions when they need something.
 So a useful answer is usually what they hope for.
-However, does really anybody feel like helping other people when they pose a stupid, broad, vague etc. question?
+However, does really anybody feel like helping other people when they pose a stupid, broad, vague, etc. question?
 I don't think so!
 Such questions tend to be avoided, answered in a similar manner, handed to somebody else or, at best, people who ask such dumb questions get, instead of an answer, a question in return.
 Any of these waste time and nothing gets solved.

 ### Attributes of Good Question